 - Price – Value-for-money, is it worth paying.

 Everyone has a different budget and comfort zone.
 But for the beginners, I will still recommend skipping the entry-level from the start.
 I began with an entry-level Nikon and learned to regret that decision quickly.
 Within less than a year, I outgrew the camera and felt restricted.

 Hey, I cannot do very long exposures with this camera.
 The noise performance is really poor, can’t take good night photos.
 So yep, just shell out a bit more if you are serious about photography.
 Entry-level cameras are hard to sell too – They literally have little to no resale value.

-Disclaimer – The lenses that I am going to recommend here are pretty much all wide-angle lenses.
-Don’t be restricted by that.
-That are no rules saying that we cannot use telephoto lenses to take landscape photos.
+Disclaimer – The lenses that I am going to recommend here are pretty much wide-angle lenses, but that doesn’t mean “landscape photographers must use wide lenses”.
+There are no rules saying that we cannot use telephoto lenses to take landscape photos.

 - Basic Zoom Lens: Sigma 17-50mm f/2.8

 - Better Zoom Lenses: Sigma 24-70mm f/2.8 Art | Sigma 24-105mm f/4 Art

 - Prime Lenses: Sigma 24mm f/1.4 Art | Sigma 35mm f/1.4 Art